v-rajagt/IntuneDocs/intune/apps/apps-deploy.md

 ## How conflicts between app intents are resolved

-A single group is prevented from being targetted for multiple app assignment intents, however if a user or a device is a member of multiple groups that are each assigned with different intents it will result in a conflict.
+A single group is prevented from being targeted for multiple app assignment intents, however if a user or a device is a member of multiple groups that are each assigned with different intents it will result in a conflict.
 Creating assignment conflicts for applications is not recommended.
 The information in the following table can help you understand the resulting intent when a conflict occurs:

 | Group 1 intent | Group 2 intent | Resulting intent |